DonGar/CoffeePot/README.md

 It uses:

- * Float switch input to detect low water levels.
+ * Float switch input (SENSOR) to detect low water levels.
- * Water valve controlled by a single pin to fill the tank.
+ * Water valve controlled by a single pin (VALVE) to fill the tank.
- * Status LED to (mostly) show that water is currently flowing.
+ * Status LED (INDICATOR).